hknd23/DeepLearningCausal/README.md

 ![](tutorial_files/tutorial_files/figure-gfm/pattcnnv-1.png)<!-- -->

-Users can employ the `marginal_plot` function to plot the marginal effect of the treatment variable (in our example, *strong leader*) on the outcome measure (e.g. *support war*) from the PATT-C model that is estimated by using deep neural networks, which is available **here**.The `hte_plot` function enables users to extract and illustrate heterogeneous treatment effects associated with the PATT obtained from the PATT-C model that is estimated by using deep neural networks.
+The `hte_plot` function enables users to extract and illustrate heterogeneous treatment effects associated with the PATT obtained from the PATT-C model that is estimated by using deep neural networks.
 Using the said function, the heterogeneous treatment effects for three subgroups obtained from the PATT-C model estimated via deep neural networks is available **here**.

 #### Tutorial for Deep Neural Network-Estimated PATT